BurlingtonCodeAcademy/sdb-summer-2021-curriculum/week-7/labs/creating_datastore.md

 * Import the `DataStore` class from `data-store.js`
   * This is Node.js so we'll need to use the `require` method
   * Don't forget to export your `DataStore` with `module.exports = DataStore`
+* Since we are now connecting through our DataStore we no longer need the Mongo drivers in our `mongo-client.js` file
+  * feel free to delete the mongo setup in this file (the import, and connection)

 Then we will replace the contents of your run function with code that:

-* Creates our new interface for the `"books"` collection
+* Creates our new interface for our database and connects to a `"books"` collection

 ```js
 let collection = new DataStore("mongodb://localhost:27017", "library", "books")